 Pupils will have a series of tasks set, designed to improve their basic skills and awareness of concepts that will support future work.

 Pupils are given many ways to tackle this challenge in a series of practical sessions, including working from a grid.
 Use of colour for expression and tonal values is explored.
-A painted self portrait is also created.
+A painted self portrait is also created in the style of their chosen great artist.
 This project is supported through an optional London Art Gallery trip to The National Gallery and Tate Modern in early November.

-Pupils begin to prepare for their individual project through a series of key homework’s.
-The project is a major undertaking, supported by lunchtime and after school art clubs.
+Pupils begin to prepare for their individual project through a series of investigative lessons and key homework’s.
+The project is a major undertaking, supported by lunchtime clubs.
 Pupils are encouraged to produce highly meaningful work in an original way.
 Using three distinct sources of visual information: a great artist, period in history and a theme/hobby.
 Pupils use the art materials in any combination.
+Developing research materials during the Autumn Term, they start developing their own project brief as they produce a series of experimental work in the Spring Term, making sure they are able to communicate meaning through their work.
+Pupils start to set their own homework, linking to the needs of their individual project and plan their own lesson time tasks.